GenericMappingTools/gmt/doc/rst/source/debug.rst

     gmt pstext my_text.txt -R0/30/-10/20 -JM15c -Baf -F+f16p > text.ps

    Copy that command minus the initial "gmt " part.
-Now pull down the menu item "Product->Scheme->New Scheme", then make sure "Arguments" is highlighted in blue in the top table, then click the "+" symbol beneath the section that says "Arguments Passed on Launch" and paste in hour command; it should result in this display:
+Now pull down the menu item "Product->Scheme->Edit Scheme", then make sure "Arguments" is highlighted in blue in the top table, then click the "+" symbol beneath the section that says "Arguments Passed on Launch" and paste in our command; it should result in this display:

    .. figure:: /_images/xcode-4.*
-      :width: 500 px
+      :width: 90%
       :align: center

    Normally you do not need to set any "Environmental Variables", but if you are debugging a module that